 All licensed drivers are required to possess, and upon request by a police officer, display a valid driver's license while driving.
 A violation is a misdemeanor, carrying a fine of up to $100 or a maximum of 30 days in jail.
-However, dismissal of the charge is possible if the driver presents a then-valid license prior to the court date.
+However, dismissal of the charge is possible if the driver presents a then-valid license before the court date.
+(S.C.
+Code §§ 56-1-190, 561-500 (2025).)

-A person who operates a vehicle while on a suspended or revoked license may face jail time, fines, and extended license sanctions.
-The specific penalties depend on the number of prior offenses the driver has that occurred within the last five years.
+A person who operates a vehicle while on a suspended or revoked license could face jail time, fines, and extended license sanctions.
+The specific penalties depend on the number of prior offenses the driver has had within the last five years.
 (S.C.
-Code Ann. § 56-1-460.)
+Code § 56-1-460 (2025).)

 Generally, driving while suspended is a misdemeanor, punishable by: